arcolight/ecl/README.md

 Main problem in bitfields is compiler-specific implementation and ending problems. bitfield class architecture independent.
 Of course, at cost of complexity.

+### scope_guard
+RAII idiom.
+Class provides mechanism to define execution of some code on scope exit.

 ### command processor & command
 Simple classes suitable for composing command processors on embedded systems.
 Commands can be arranged as tree.